Community Living Well Navigators are for people over 16 who experience mental health problems whilst under the care of their GP, and their carers.

 Community Living Well Navigators offer short term support, usually up to six sessions.
 They can work with you, your GP and other professionals in a number of ways including:

-- Link you to Psychological Therapies, Employment and Peer Support where this is helpful.
+Link you to Talking Therapies, Employment and Peer Support where this is helpful.

 Navigators can help you to: